sindresorhus/awesome/readme.md

 # Awesome

-> A very well-curated list of awesome lists
+> A well curated list of awesome lists

 ## Platforms